 introduced in V. Robins, "Towards computing homology from finite

-epsilon < alpha, b_k(epsilon,alpha) is the number of holes in the
+b_k(epsilon,alpha) is the number of holes in the epsilon-neighborhood

-epsilon-neighborhood that do not get filled in by the
+that do not get filled in by the alpha-neighborhood.
+Obviously, this is a

 The persistent Betti numbers are computable in principle using linear algebra techniques.
-Recently, Edelsbrunner and collaborators have made a similar definition of persistent Betti number for alpha shapes, and devised an incremental algorithm for their quantity.
+Soon after the paper above came out, Edelsbrunner and collaborators made a similar definition of persistent Betti number for alpha shapes and devised an incremental algorithm for their quantity.
 See Edelsbrunner's home page for more details.

 There are many other interesting applications of this work - e.g.: